ropensci/pangoling/cran-comments.md

 > You have examples wrapped in if(FALSE).
 Please never do that.
 Ideally find toy examples that can be regularly executed and checked.
 Lengthy examples (> 5 sec), can be wrapped in \donttest{}. \dontrun{} can be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.

 **Answer**:
-There was one example that trigger the installation of python packages warapped in `if(FALSE)`.
+There was one example that trigger the installation of python packages wrapped in `if(FALSE)`.
 This has been changed to `\dontrun{}`.
 But notice that very few examples can be actually run, since most functions depend on additional software (python packages).

 > You write information messages to the console that cannot be easily suppressed.